 Mung dal:

 Mung dal is the split version of the mung bean and is used in any traditional kitchari recipe for its high nutrient content and easy-to-digest nature.
 This recipe utilizes an exaggerated amount of liquid making the mung dal even more digestible and easy on the stomach.
-If mung dal is not available, one can replace this with an equal amount of split red lentils.
+If mung dal is not available, you can replace this with an equal amount of split red lentils.

 Basmati rice: